sinanugur/cellsnake/README.md

 ```

 Note: You have to install dependencies if you prefer Github installation.
-We strongly recommend Bioconda, `--install-packages` argument must be called to check if the R packages are available.
+We strongly recommend Bioconda and Mamba.

+`--install-packages` argument must be always called to check if the R packages are available and installed correctly.

 Quick start examples
 -------------------